In Virginia, the landlord-tenant relationship is guided by the state’s Residential Landlord and Tenant Act.

 5. Landlord Entry

-You must respect the tenant’s privacy when looking to access their rented premises.
-For non-emergencies, you must serve the tenant with an advance notice of at least 72 hours.
+A landlord must respect the tenant’s privacy when looking to access their rented premises.
+For non-emergencies, the landlord must serve the tenant with an advance notice of at least 72 hours.

 No notice is required to enter for emergencies or for repairs requested by the tenant.